Holistic medicine sings their praises, and even scientists are starting to take notice of the many benefits adaptogenic mushrooms can provide.

 None of the mushrooms mentioned in this article are hallucinogenic.
 Also known as magic mushrooms, hallucinogenic fungi contain psilocybin, a compound that provides feelings of sensory distortion and euphoria (a high).
 Adaptogenic mushrooms such as lion’s mane, reishi, chaga, and cordyceps don’t contain psilocybin and can’t get you high.

-What are the best adaptogenic mushrooms?
+What are the best types of adaptogenic mushrooms?

 Adaptogenic mushrooms are among the healthiest mushrooms you can consume.
 When using medicinal mushrooms, it is advisable to combine mushrooms that offer different health benefits (for example, taking lion's mane for brain health and cordyceps for increased energy).